TaraT1/DevNotes/vault/algorithms.md

 ### Arrays
 - array - ordered collection of values; start at index [0] and increment by 1
 - insert/remove at end - O(1)
-- indert/remove at beginning - O(n). (b/c index has to be reset for every remiaing element in the array)
+- insert/remove at beginning - O(n). (b/c index has to be reset for every remaining element in the array)
 - access - O(1)
 - searching - O(n)
 - push/pop - O(1)